 Traditional Islamic wedding rituals are a unique reflection of the rituals of the multi-cultural Indian sub-continent.
 Here are the rituals that are widely followed in most Muslim weddings.

 Pre- Wedding Rituals:-

 The religious heads of the Muslim community come together to perform the most important ritual in a Nikah.
 They pray to Allah and seek his consent and blessings to commence the wedding.

 The Imam-Zamin Ritual

 To perform this ritual, the groom’s mother visits the bride’s house with sweets and a gold or silver coin wrapped in a silk cloth and ties it around the bride’s hand.
 This ritual signifies the bride’s formal acceptance into her future family.

 The Mangni or Engagement

 As happens in most engagement ceremonies, the boy and the girl exchange rings.
-Both the families exchange gifts, fruits, sweets, and dry fruits.
+Both families exchange gifts, fruits, sweets, and dry fruits.
 This ceremony officially seals the intention of marriage between the two families and the bride and the groom are considered betrothed to each other in the eyes of the society.

 The Manhja Ritual

-This is the haldi ceremony and the bride-to-be wears yellow clothes and a paste of haldi is applied on her face and body.
+This is the haldi ceremony and the bride-to-be wears yellow clothes and a paste of haldi is applied to her face and body.
 Once the manjha ceremony is done, the bride is not supposed to step out of her house.